tinacms/tina.io/content/blog/announcing-extending-tina.md

 export default App
 ```

 This seperation of config into another file makes it much cleaner and easier to understand.
-The schema now being apaert of the config and used on the fronent end will not only allow functions to be passed and used it will also allow us to make less network requests since we have more informtion.
+The schema now being apart of the config and used on the front-end will not only allow functions to be passed and used it will also allow us to make less network requests since we have more informtion.

 ## Closing words

 The new features we talked about in this artical only scratch the service of what is possible, please [read the docs](/docs/extending-tina/overview/) to find out more.

-If you are having any issue at all please [react out to us on discord](https://discord.com/invite/zumN63Ybpf) or create a [github issue](https://github.com/tinacms/tinacms/issues/new/choose).
+If you are having any issue at all please [reach out to us on discord](https://discord.com/invite/zumN63Ybpf) or create a [github issue](https://github.com/tinacms/tinacms/issues/new/choose).